img 3194

 Results

 Wow, well, what can I say that I haven’t already and that you haven’t already understood from this lengthy article?!
-I will say this: the very patient owner was absolutely ecstatic about the result.
-I don’t know who was happier: me or him, but when I explained the complexity of the work involved and the multiple faults that I repaired in the process of resurrecting this classic Technics SE-A100, and how much hair I’d pulled out doing it, he understood.
+I will say this: Paul, the very patient owner, was absolutely ecstatic about the result.
+I don’t know who was happier: me or him, but when I explained the complexity of the work involved, the various faults that I repaired in the process of resurrecting this classic Technics SE-A100, and how much hair I’d pulled out doing it, he understood.

-Here is a message I received from the owner I did the work for, the day after writing this article and nearly five years after completing the repair:
+Here is a message I received from Paul, the owner, the day after writing this article and nearly five years after completing the repair:

 Still running Mike, still love it with my JBL-4344s.
 Thanks again for all the efforts getting her back to life!